varabyte/kotter/README.md

 ### Thread Affinity

-Setting aside the fact that the `run` block runs in a background thread, Konsole blocks themselves are rendered sequentionally on a single thread.
+Setting aside the fact that the `run` block runs in a background thread, sections themselves are rendered sequentially on a single thread.
 Anytime you make a call to run a Konsole block, no matter which thread it is called from, a single thread ultimately handles it.
 At the same time, if you attempt to run one `konsole` block while another block is already running, an exception is thrown.

 I made this decision so that:

-* I don't have to worry about multiple Konsole blocks `println`ing at the same time - who likes clobbered text?
+* I don't have to worry about multiple sections `println`ing at the same time - who likes clobbered text?
-* Konsole handles repainting by moving the terminal cursor around, which would fail horribly if multiple Konsole blocks tried doing this at the same time.
+* Konsole handles repainting by moving the terminal cursor around, which would fail horribly if multiple sections tried doing this at the same time.
-* Konsole embraces the idea of a dynamic, active block trailed by a bunch of static history.
+* Konsole embraces the idea of a dynamic, active section preceded by a bunch of static history.
 If two dynamic blocks wanted to be active at the same time, what would that even mean?

 In practice, I expect this decision won't be an issue for most users.
-Command line apps are expected to have a main flow anyway -- ask the user a question, do some work, then ask another question, etc. It is expected that a user won't ever even need to call `konsole` from more than one thread.
-It is hoped that the `konsole { ... }.run { ... }` pattern is powerful enough for most (all?) cases.
+Command line apps are expected to have a main flow anyway -- ask the user a question, do some work, then ask another question, etc. It is expected that a user won't ever even need to call `section` from more than one thread.
+It is hoped that the `section { ... main thread ... }.run { ... background thread ... }` pattern is powerful enough for most (all?) cases.

 ### Virtual Terminal